BabaDee94/alx-pre_course/Readme.md

-My new readme after two year to leaving alx project
+My new readme after two years to leaving alx project I'm learning how to work and access the code of my partner from GitHub to my local machine.